 Getting off the Disney Cruise Boat to Spend the Day at Castaway Cay

-Depending on your cruise itinerary, you can expect to have approximately 7-8 hours on the island to spend your perfect day on Castaway Cay.
+Depending on your cruise itinerary, you can expect to have approximately 7-8 hours on the island to spend doing various activities on your perfect day on Castaway Cay.
 Many of the activities close earlier than this due to water levels, especially during certain times of the year, so it’s better to get to the island earlier, rather than later to avoid missing anything.

 We recommend getting off the boat as soon as you are able.
 The queues to exit the ship move quickly, so get in line once the gangways are open.
 Plan ahead so you are packed, have finished breakfast and are ready to go!

-You’ll want to bring a swimsuit and perhaps some sunglasses.
+All you’ll want to bring is a swimsuit and perhaps some sunglasses.
 Though if you forget, you can purchase them on the island.
-In fact, you can purchase anything on the island.
+In fact, you can purchase anything on the island!
 Water, an insulated cooler bag, sand toys, waterproof cell phone pouch and more, but if you want to bring these items with you, go right ahead!
-Either way, you’re family will be ready to have a perfect day at Castaway Cay.
+Either way, your family will be ready to have a perfect day at Castaway Cay.

 Getting to the Main Areas of Castaway Cay

-It is a long walk from the boat to the main beaches of the island, and there is nothing to do or see in between except for stretches of beautiful ocean views.
-After passing through the arrival plaza including a series of character stops, you’ll grab your complimentary beach towels for day use and make your way to the tram stop.
+It is a long walk from the boat to the main beaches of the island, and there is nothing to do or see in between…, except for stretches of beautiful ocean views.
+This is a great activity all by itself.
+After passing through the arrival plaza including several great character stops, including Captain Jack Sparrow who naturally lives on Castaway Cay, you’ll grab your complimentary beach towels for day use and make your way to the tram stop.

 Hop on the tram to take you to either Scuttle’s Cove and the first section of the Family Beach, or farther along the beach to Pelican Plunge.

-If you didn’t bring a cooler and you want to order a water or alcoholic package with an insulated bag to keep your drinks cool all day, you’ll find Disney castmembers throughout the beach areas of the island who will assist with this.
-Keep in mind there is a self serve drink station on the island, but this is a great choice to avoid having to trek back and forth.
+If you didn’t bring a cooler and you want to order waters or an alcoholic package with an insulated bag to keep your drinks cool all day, you’ll find Disney castmembers throughout the beach areas of the island who will assist with this.
+Keep in mind there is a self serve drink station on the island as well, but this is a great choice to avoid having to trek back and forth.
 Plus the bag is a handy souvenir and you can bring it back year after year!
 We take ours to the drive-in all summer long reminding us of our perfect day at Castaway Cay!

 Partake in One of the Family Activities on Castaway Cay

 Once you’ve got your chairs and a place to stow all your things, we recommend spending the morning together as a family.
-There are a lot of opportunities to choose from to spend your time.
+There are a lot of activities at Castaway Cay to choose from to spend your time.
 Aside from the many excursions offered, there is snorkeling, bike riding, water activities and sports.
 The first part of the morning is the best time to accomplish these before the sun is too hot in the sky and your tummy is full from breakfast.